adityaSomak/academic-kickstart/content/authors/admin/_index.md

 Developing such models require three central considerations: *knowledge acqusition*, *representation* and *reasoning*.
 At MSRI and during my PhD, a fundamental observation was that, often an  equal measure of concentration is required for each application.

-During my doctoral studies, my efforts revolved around Image Understanding under the
-supervision of [Prof. Chitta Baral](http://www.public.asu.edu/~cbaral/) (Past President of KR.inc, 2016-2018).
+During my doctoral studies, my efforts revolved around Image Understanding under the supervision of [Prof. Chitta Baral](http://www.public.asu.edu/~cbaral/) (Past President of KR.inc, 2016-2018).
 I was also co-advised by [Dr. Yezhou Yang](http://yezhouyang.engineering.asu.edu/) (Assistant Professor, ASU).
-Through a combination of Deep Learning, Knowledge Representation and Probabilistic Logical Reasoning; I demonstrated the benefits of using reasoning and knowledge in Question-Answering (IJCAI, AAAI), Captioning (CVIU), puzzle solving (UAI) and visual reasoning (WACV).
+Through a combination of Deep Learning, Knowledge Representation and Probabilistic Logical Reasoning; I demonstrated the benefits of using reasoning and knowledge in Visual Question-Answering (IJCAI, AAAI), Captioning (CVIU), image puzzle solving (UAI) and visual reasoning (WACV).
 I completed my Ph.D. in Computer Science from [CIDSE, Arizona State University](http://cidse.engineering.asu.edu/) on June 27, 2018.

 I completed my Masters (ME) in Computer Science from the [Indian Institute of Science, Bangalore](http://www.csa.iisc.ernet.in/) in 2011 with a concentration in